Owner and Operator

 The HRSGs will recover waste heat from the existing combustion turbine generators (CTGs) to produce steam, which will be conveyed to the new Alstom STF60C steam turbine and Gigatop generator to produce the additional electrical power.

 A carbon dioxide capture and sequestration demonstration project at the site, implemented by Tempa Electric in collaboration with Research Triangle Institute International, was commissioned in April 2014.
-The project was implemented with a DOE Federal grant of approximately $168m.
+The project was implemented with a Deparment of Energy (DOE) federal grant of approximately $168m.

 The developed Polk plant will demonstrate RTI’s warm-synthesis gas (syngas) cleanup technology during a one-year demonstration period.
 It is expected to capture 300,000t of CO₂ from the existing IGCC unit and sequester it more than 5,000ft below the power station in a saline formation.